Liberation Day Tariffs — One Year Later, the Iran War, the Midterm Elections.

 Economic tariffs and government taxation or punative tariff trade policy or duties imposed on imports and exports by a government on imported or exported goods as Protectionism to raise national revenue

 A year since the “Liberation Day Tariffs” were announced, the war with Iran is making the trade war more difficult — Even more so after the recent Supreme Court decision declaring those tariffs illegal.
 The trade war has not increased factory employment and only threatens us with more inflation.
 The Iran war has not helped.
+Many experts consider it illegal and involving war crimes.
+President Trump is continuing to impose new tariffs.
+Most recently under national security Section 232.
 All of this will certainly play out in the midterm elections.
 We’ll see ……

 Unknown's avatar